xMinCHsia/Marlin/README.md

 endpoints; the target and drafts are whatever you already serve.

-**What happens when the cache is full?** Drafts are simply not admitted -
+**What happens when the cache is full?** Drafts are simply not admitted - the request proceeds with fewer candidates.
+Nothing is dropped.

+**Is the plan hash useful?** Yes - identical inputs produce identical plans, which makes ensemble changes A/B-testable.

+## Field milestones - the route so far